+The final master's examination is the culmination of a student's graduate education and reflects on the accomplishments of the graduate student and the quality of the graduate program.
 The MA Plan options (Exam, Portfolio, or Thesis) will be assessed Pass, Revise and Resubmit, Fail.
 The advisory committee must provide the student with their evaluation of the certifying exam within 2 weeks of receiving it.
 Students are responsible for submitting the certifying exam to their advisory committee in an accessible format.